Sea level rise

-Can I still develop in areas that are potentially at risk from sea level rise?
+Development in areas that are potentially at risk from sea level rise

 We promote a flexible approach that allows for a range of development options in areas potentially at risk from sea level rise.
 This allows land that is at risk in the future to be used now for a range of economic and residential purposes.

-Can I protect my home from coastal storms and sea level rise?
+Protecting your home from coastal storms and sea level rise

 Our interim code does not stop property owners from applying to construct coastal protection works.
 Owners may choose to forward an application to protect their properties, however, until we complete our Coastal Management Program, any applications to assess these works will need to be forwarded to the NSW Government for determination.